 Our previous students who are now undertaking, or have completed, a PhD.

-- Kathryn Allan - "Investigating animal reservoirs of letospirois in Tanzania" supervised by Prof Janet Patterson-Kane & Dr Sarah Cleavland at the University of Glasow.
+- Kathryn Allan - "Investigating animal reservoirs of leptospirosis in Tanzania" supervised by Prof Janet Patterson-Kane & Dr Sarah Cleavland at the University of Glasow.

 - Helen Booler - 'Pathogenetic mechanisms in the dystroglycanopathies' supervised at the RVC.

-- Stephen Burr - supervised at the University of Cambridge.
+- Stephen Burr - "The Metabolic Regulation of Hypoxia Inducible Factor 1" supervised at the University of Cambridge.